 Co-curated by Andrew Hunter, Fredrik S. Eaton Curator, Canadian Art, and artist Anique Jordan, the exhibition was born out of conversations with Canadian artists, over 50 of whom are represented in Every.
 Now.
 Then.
 Naturally, those conversations are now bursting out of the AGO walls.
 They’re landing in two Toronto communities in a project called The Public, organized by Jordan.

 When two legendary artists are closely connected for 25 years, what happens to their distinctive artistic styles?
 This is the question that drives Mitchell/Riopelle: Nothing in Moderation, a groundbreaking exhibition dedicated to the relationship between two powerhouses of abstract painting, American Joan Mitchell (1925–1992) and Canadian Jean Paul Riopelle (1923–2002).
-After premiering at the Musée national des beaux-arts du Québec (MNBAQ) in Montreal, Mitchell/Riopelle: Nothing in Moderation will run at the AGO from February 17 to May 13, 2018.
+After premiering at the Musée national des beaux-arts du Québec (MNBAQ) in Quebec City, Mitchell/Riopelle: Nothing in Moderation will run at the AGO from February 17 to May 13, 2018.